AlexFalzone/zm/README.md

 # zm

-CLI tool for interacting with z/OS mainframes via FTP.
+CLI tool for interacting with z/OS mainframes via FTP (at least for now).
 Lightweight alternative to Zowe.

 ## Installation